Skip to main content

 Refereed Conference Proceedings:

-West, G. & Black, A. M. (2020, Apr 17 - 21) Predicting Friendship and Advice-Seeking Behaviors of Military Connected Adolescents: A Social Network Analysis.
-AERA Annual Meeting San Francisco, CA http://tinyurl.com/r8zyrx5 (Conference Canceled).
+West, G. & Black, A. M. (2020, Apr 17-21).
+Predicting Friendship and Advice-Seeking Behaviors of Military Connected Adolescents: A Social Network Analysis.
+AERA Annual Meeting San Francisco, CA http://tinyurl.com/r8zyrx5 (Conference Canceled due to COVID-19).

 Black, A. (2019, April).
 Friends are Like Flowers: How Military-Connected Adolescents in Civilian Schools Cultivate Social Networks.
 Paper presented at the annual meeting of the American Educational Research Association, Toronto, Canada.